IndicoDataSolutions/indico-client-python/docs/_sources/docextract_settings.rst.txt

     "preset_config": "simple"
     "preset_config": "legacy"
     "preset_config": "detailed"
+    "preset_config": "ondocument"
+    "preset_config": "standard"

-Three preset ocr configurations are provided: ``legacy``, ``simple`` and ``detailed``.
-Most users will only need to use "simple". "legacy" is intended for users who ran Indico's original pdf_extraction function to extract text and train models.
-Use "legacy" if you are adding samples to models that were trained with the original pdf_extraction. "detailed" provides OCR metrics and details down to the character level- it's a lot of data.
+Five preset ocr configurations are provided: ``legacy``, ``simple``, ``ondocument``, ``standard``, and ``detailed``.
+Most users will only need to use "standard" to get text and block positions in a nested response format. "simple" provides a basic and fast (3-5x faster) OCR option for native PDFs (it will not work with scanned documents). "legacy" is intended for users who ran Indico's original pdf_extraction function to extract text and train models.
+Use "legacy" if you are adding samples to models that were trained with the original pdf_extraction. "detailed" provides OCR metrics and details down to the character level- it's a lot of data. "ondocument" provides similar information to "detailed" but at the page rather than document-level, in an unnested format, and without document metadata.

-The exact settings included in "legacy", "simple" and "detailed" are shown at the bottom of this page.
+The exact settings included in "legacy", "simple", "ondocument", "standard", and "detailed" are shown at the bottom of this page.

 Result Granularity
 ------------------